Bears-R-Us/arkouda/ENVIRONMENT.md

   - ARKOUDA_PRINT_PASSES_FILE : Setting this adds `--print-passes-file <file>` to the Chapel compiler flags and writes the associated "pass timing" output to the specified file.
 This is mainly used in the nightly testing infrastructure.
   - CHPL_DEBUG_FLAGS : We add `--print-passes` automatically, but you can add additional flags here.
+  - REGEX_MAX_CAPTURES : Set this to an integer to change the maximum number of capture groups accessible using ``Match.group``
+    (set to 20 by default)

 #### Dependency Paths
 Most folks install anaconda and link to these libraries through Makefile.paths instructions.
 If you have an alternative